JuliaDataScience/JuliaDataScience/contents/julia_101.md

 )
 ```

-Alternatively, we can create a pir by specifying both values and in between we use the pair `=>` operator:
+Alternatively, we can create a pair by specifying both values and in between we use the pair `=>` operator:

 ```jl
 sco(